Teaching Place Value KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 Understanding the relation to zero is paramount; pupils need to be aware that when using positive numbers the larger the number, the further away from zero it is.
 I would then show some negative counters.

 Pupils will be able to see that this represents -3.
 I would then ask what would happen if I added one more negative counter and show this with the counters.

 They are beginning to see that positive and negative are a reflection of each other.
-When a positive is added to a positive it gets bigger and further away from zero and when a negative is added to a negative is gets smaller and further away from zero.
+When a positive is added to a positive, it gets bigger and further away from zero and when a negative is added to a negative, it gets smaller and further away from zero.

 Do not underestimate the amount of practice pupils may need to grasp that conceptual understanding!